AlaAlBinSaleh/Arabic-NLP/README.md

 ## Project's Description
-This project aims to analyze Saudi News Articles using NLP techniques and tool and perfoms topic modeling.
-This project helps to answer the following questions:
+This project aims to analyze Saudi News Articles using NLP techniques and tools and performs topic modeling.
+It helps to answer the following questions:
   1) What are the main topics categories of the Articles?
   2) What are the attitude or views that the articles convey?